10 things to consider when budgeting your first app

 Remember those sketches drawn on that yellow legal pad?
 If you have them ready to go, any respectable software house can design that interface without the requirement of an expensive UX research in about 100 hours (depending on the number of screens you have).
 At this stage, you can decide together with your service provider on nice-to-haves and core functionalities.
 For an MVP, the UX and the application’s design would cost your around 3 000 Euro (about 20% of your total budget per platform).

-If you’ve decided to go with a full-featured app, you might as well invest in a separate UX milestone, where you’ll get a clear map for your user’s actions (on mobile or web) and a feedback-acquiring prototype, designed to be tested across potential audiences.
+If you’ve decided to go with a full-featured app, you might as well invest in a separate UX milestone.
+You’ll get a clear map for your user’s actions (on mobile or web) and a feedback-acquiring prototype, designed tfor testing across potential audiences.
 These efforts alone can take up to 400 hours, depending on how many platforms you’re building across, how wide is your trial audience and how complex your usability is.
 After receiving that UX feedback, applying changes and designing the final User Interface would take another 6 to 8 hundred hours.
 However, if you’re building on top of a previous MVP – you can save up to 600 hours on building your UX since your active users will definitely let you know what’s wrong with your app and which improvements you can perform (no need for focus groups here).

 5. The application’s front-end can reach up to twice of your UX budget